dventimihasura/hasura-projects/libpq-failover-1/README.md

 accepts connection strings with a [multiple host entries](https://www.postgresql.org/docs/current/libpq-connect.html).
-It will attempt connections to each host in turn and in this way offers a basic implementation of failover.
+It will attempt connections to each host in turn and in this way offers a basic implementation of fail-over.
 The libpq library does this and as a consequence Hasura does this.
 This is what is illustrated here in this Proof-Of-Concept (POC).